clebebe/5-PyBer_Analysis/README.md

 ## Results
-The total number of rides, drivers, and fares were highest in urban cities, then suburban, then rural as shown in below chart.
+The total number of rides, drivers, and fares were highest in urban cities, then suburban, then rural as shown in below table.
 However, the average fare per ride and per driver showed the opposite trend, with rural cities being more profitable than those of urban and suburban cities.

 ![Fare Analysis by City Type](analysis/dataframe_by_citytype.jpg)<br>